-This is one of Natasha’s favorite jackets and her first version has lasted almost a decade now.
-It’s more of a casual jacket, but the vast majority of people are only hobbyist and don’t need the performance of a Arc’teryx jacket.
-The Apex Bionic is a great casual softshell jacket that has a relaxed fit and looks great.
+It is one of Natasha’s favorite jackets, and her first version has lasted almost a decade.
+It’s more of a casual jacket, but most people are only hobbyists and don’t need the performance of an Arc’teryx jacket.
+The Apex Bionic is a great casual soft-shell jacket with a relaxed fit and looks great.

-It still carries some great techincal features that lends well to hiking.
+It still carries some great technical features that lend well to hiking.
 Such as breathability, warmth, durability, and weatherproofing.
-It’s casual use and pricepoint makes it the most popular softshell jacket on the market.
+Its casual use and price point make it the most popular softshell jacket on the market.

 - Weight: 3.7 oz.